Hammock: Styles

 Current popular hammock styles include the spreader-bar, Mayan, Brazilian, naval, Nicaraguan, Venezuelan (jungle), and travel hammocks.
 Each style is distinctive and has its own set of advantages and disadvantages.
-Many hammocks come in a variety of colors, patterns, and sizes ranging from a one-person (250 – 350 lbs / 110 – 160 kg) to two or three person (400 lbs – 600 lbs / 180 – 270 kg).
+Many hammocks come in a variety of colors, patterns, and sizes ranging from a one-person (250–350 lbs / 110–160 kg) to two or three person (400–600 lbs / 180–270 kg).
 Common dimensions for unslung hammocks fall in a range between 3'/0.9m to 14'/4.2m across and 6'/1.8m to 11'/3.3m long.

 The spreader-bar hammock is easily recognized by wooden or metal bars at the head and foot of the hammock, spreading its width and allowing for easy access for casual use, such as in a backyard.
 Unfortunately, the spreader bars also make the hammock unsteady since the metacenter of the hammock when sleeping is very high.
 This style is generally considered less stable and less comfortable for sleeping than other styles.
 A subset of this style is the single-spreader bar hammock, which uses a spreader bar on only one end and is much more stable.
 A variation of the single-spreader bar hammock has three attachment points, one at each corner of the spreader bar and one at the non-spreader bar end, and is nearly untippable.

 While the various styles of hammocks available today are similar in form, they differ significantly in materials, purpose, and construction.

 Mayan and Nicaraguan hammocks are made from either cotton or nylon string that is woven to form a supportive net.
 Mayan Hammocks have a looser weave than Nicaraguan hammocks, and the supportiveness of the hammock "bed" depends on the number of strings and quality of the weave.